Omidou/Natural-disasters-data-story/index.md

 ### <a name="hurricanes_case_study"></a> Hurricanes: case study

 <p>
 It is well known that hurricanes have been constantly causing troubles in the United States.
 The interactive map above already suggests that some areas of the country are more subject to being disrupted by hurricanes, let's have a look at the quotes to see what interesting findings we can find in them.
 The location of disasters can also be partly inferred from the quotes either by looking for names of states or cities in the quotes, or by comparing the dates of the peaks in frequency with the ground truth dataset of natural disasters and extracting the location.
-Here is an example of all the quotes that contain a state name :
+Here is an example of all the quotes that contain a state name.
 </p>

 <div style="text-align: center"><img src="figures/state_hurr_dist.png"/>Count of quotes containing each state name</div>